untillpro/scm4j/scm4j-releaser/docs/minor-release-status.md

 - `CR`: current minor release,  `develop`.version - minor(1)
 - `CRB`: current release branch
 - `RB`: release branch
+# Example
+- case 1:
+  - unTill ver 123.0-SNAPSHOT, has develo commits (i.e. needs to be forked) and has DONE release/122 branch
+    - UBL ver 23.0-SNAPSHOT, has develop commits (i.e. needs to be forked) and has DONE release/22 branch
+  - cmd: status untill
+    - Where to take unTill's mdeps from?
+      - version is not locked -> CRB (release/122) exists -> develop - correct
+- case 2:
+  - unTill ver 123.0-SNAPSHOT and has DONE release/122 branch
+    - UBL ver 23.0-SNAPSHOT and has DONE release/22 branch
+  - cmd: status untill
+    - Where to take unTill's mdeps from?
+      - version is not locked -> CRB (release/122) exists -> develop - wrong, should be release/122

 # MINOR BUILD STATUS